hanshoglund/vitry/manual.md

 ### Function application

 Consists of an expression followed by one or more other expressions.
 The first expression is assumed to be a function, while the others are assumed to be its arguments.^[As in Haskell, functions may always partially applied.
-Thus function application may be seen as a left-associative binary operation.]
+Thus function application may be seen as a left-associative binary operation, which is true to the original concept of the lambda calculus.]

     print "hello world"
     not true